Glossary of Terminology

 Interstitial Space: The space between the endothelial cells and target cells, such as the liver or the smooth muscle cells that line the vascular bed.

-Intravenous Pyelogram (IVP): A special x-ray test of the kidneys where an iodine dye is injected into the veins.
-The dye is absorbed by the kidneys and excreted into the bladder.
+Intravenous Pyelogram (IVP): A unique x-ray test of the kidneys where an iodine dye is injected into the veins.
+The colouring is absorbed by the kidneys and excreted into the bladder.
 This x-ray test can identify tumors of the kidney, ureter, and bladder.
 Also, it may assist in determining a kidney stone.

 Lean Body Mass: The total body weight minus the fat mass.
 Lean body mass consists of water, bones, collagen, and muscle.